Rupee is expected to depreciate: Angel Broking

-According to Angel Broking, The Indian rupee is expected to depreciate in today’s trading session owing to surge in DX after the hawkish speech made by the US Fed Chair who commented on stronger labor market and wage growth.
+According to Angel Broking, The Indian rupee is expected to depreciate in today’s trading session as markets discount the hawkish comment made by the US Fed Chair who commented on stronger labor market and wage growth.

 Like this story, share it with millions of investors on M3